LivioConzett/6502-simulator-java/README.md

 | [`setDoOnManualHalt()`](#doonmanualhalt)              | Sets the callback for the manual halt                      |

 ### Hard Reset
+Resets the whole system.
+Clears the stack, memory and registers.
+Sets the program counter back to the [start vector](#vectors).
+Sets the stack pointer back to 0x01ff.
+`void hardReset()`

 ### Reset
+Resets the System.
+Does the same as the [Hard Reset](#hard-reset) apart from clearing the memory.
+`void reset()`

 ### Get Byte At Address
+Gets the value of a byte at the specified location in memory.
+`byte getByteAtAddress(short address)`
+`short address`: Address of the byte to get.
+`return byte`: Byte at that address in memory.

 ### Get Current Program Counter
+Gets the value of the Program Counter.
+`short getProgramCounter()`
+`return short`: Value of the Program counter. ie: What location of memory the program is executing.

 ### Load
+Loads code into memory.
+Either from a byte array or a String.
+If loading from a String make sure that the values are all hex codes separated by a space eg: `"00 85 12 ff 45""`.
+`void load(String code)`

+`void load(short beginAddress, String code)`

+`void load(short beginAddress, byte[] code)`

+`void load(byte[] code)`

 ### Get Memory In Range